 This provides the best image quality without reflection of light, even in bright viewing conditions, regardless of location and environment.

 Blue EL Self-Emission

-The Samsung QD display provides an optimal environment for gaming or watching videos by realizing a seamless screen with faster response time.
+The Samsung QD-OLED provides an optimal environment for gaming or watching videos by realizing a seamless screen with faster response time.